lmigueldf/doc/guide/windows-guide.md

 ## Prerequisites

-The following is a list of prequisites for running the Game Closure SDK on windows.
+The following is a list of prequisites for running the Game Closure SDK on Windows.
 Download the following projects and refer to the sections below for configuration tips.

 **Web and Native Development**